andrew/ultimate-awesome/README.md

 - [awesome-oc](https://github.com/opencomponents/awesome-oc) - 👓 A collection of awesome resources about OpenComponents.
 - [Free-For-Student](https://github.com/OshekharO/Free-For-Student) - List Of Free Resources For Students And Professionals.
 - [Awesome-Websites](https://github.com/osintambition/Awesome-Websites) - A Collection of some awesome websites to make your life easier and saving time.
+- [awesome-agentic-search](https://github.com/qhjqhj00/awesome-agentic-search) - 🔍 Awesome Agentic Search is a curated list of papers, tools, and resources on agentic search—where AI agents plan, search, and reason to answer complex questions.
+Explore the latest research, benchmarks, and industry solutions for next-gen search-enhanced AI! 🤖✨.
 - [awesome-bots](https://github.com/Raniazy/awesome-bots) - An Awesome repository around Bots.
 - [awesome-harmonica-lessons](https://github.com/RocFang/awesome-harmonica-lessons) - 布鲁斯口琴资源整理.
 - [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.